EUPP-benchmark/ESSD-AR-EMOS/README.md

 # Postprocessing with Autoregressive Heteroscedastic EMOS (AR-EMOS)

+AR-EMOS scripts for the ESSD benchmark.
 Provide the AR-EMOS output file (see the method's details below).

 This code is provided as supplementary material with:

     ...: The EUPPBench postprocessing benchmark dataset v1.0, ...

-Please cite this article if you use (a part of) this code for a publication.
+**Please cite this article if you use (a part of) this code for a publication.**

 ## Method